Catholic Church sexual abuse cases by country: United States

 Joseph Bukoski, III, Honolulu, Hawaii, a member of the Congregation of the Sacred Hearts of Jesus and Mary, was canonically removed in 2003 as the pastor of Maria Lanakila Catholic Church in Lahaina by Bishop Francis X. DiLorenzo for allegations relating to sexual improprieties some 30 years earlier.
 Bukoski issued a written public apology to his victim on 12 November 2005.

 James "Ron" Gonsalves, Wailuku, Hawaii, administrator of Saint Ann Roman Catholic Church in Waihee, Maui, pleaded guilty on 17 May 2006 to several counts of sexual assault of a 12-year-old male.
-Bishop Clarence Richard Silva has permanently withdrawn his faculties and has initiated laicization proceedings against Deacon Gonsalves with the Congregation for the Doctrine of the Faith.
+Bishop Clarence Richard Silva has permanently withdrawn his faculties and has initiated laicisation proceedings against Deacon Gonsalves with the Congregation for the Doctrine of the Faith.